- If you have a slow/expensive net connection, prefer physical media, or want to help the FlightGear project, FlightGear is available for purchase.

 If you love Linux (like we do) and don’t see the newest version of FlightGear available yet for your favorite distribution, please let your distribution maintainers know how badly you want FlightGear packaged for your system — and once it’s there, let us know so we can put a link right here!
 If you see any out-dated information here, please let us know.
 We will update this section as packages are built and made available.

-- Ubuntu: Option 3: Launchpad PPA for FlightGear 2.10 (contributed by Saikrishna Arcot)
+- Ubuntu: Launchpad PPA for FlightGear (Updated for version 3.2; contributed by Saikrishna Arcot)

 - openSuse: Option 1: Install FlightGear stable. (currently FG 2.8.0.)